MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-meeting-request-add-recipients-and-specify-a-location.md

 - csharp
 ---

-# How to: Create a Meeting Request, Add Recipients, and Specify a Location
+# Create a Meeting Request, Add Recipients, and Specify a Location

 This example creates an appointment item as a meeting request, specifies the time, recipients, and location of the meeting, and displays the appointment in an inspector.